elementary-Inc/blog/_posts/2020-07-01-updates-for-june-2020.md

 ## Videos

-Videos should now start up much faster if you have a large video library and have more robust handling for missing or moved library folders.
+Videos should now start up much faster with a large video library, and we added more robust handling for missing or moved library folders.
 Plus, this release includes fixes for loading external subtitles.

 ## And More